tsnellgrove/dark_castle3/doc/to_do.md

 							- DONE: solve moat with weapon (first try) case
 							- DONE: solve moat with weapon (repeat) case
 							- DONE: test all moat cases
-						- TBD: mach is_valid_reqd fix-it
+						- DONE: mach is_valid_reqd fix-it
 							- FINDING: today, the is_valid_reqd bool lives in machine conditions
-							- FINDING: bool really refers to *triggers* which are hardwared to the mach
+							- FINDING: bool refers to *triggers* which are hardwared to the mach
 							- IDEA: need to move is_valid_reqd to machine level
 							- IDEA: this will simplify conditions and condition evaluation
 							- IDEA: make is_valid_reqd a bool attrib of ProtoMachMixIn